canberkvarli/sonar_v2/README.md

 SONAR
 =====
-[Sonar](https://appsonar.herokuapp.com/#/) (currently not avaliable for live) is a web page, clone of SoundCloud built with Ruby on Rails, ReactJS, and Redux.
+[Sonar](https://sonar-v2.onrender.com) is a web application, clone of SoundCloud built with Ruby on Rails, ReactJS, and Redux.
 On Sonar, artists are able to upload their tracks for the world to stream, share, and like.

 ![Sonar Home Page](app/assets/images/homepage2.png "Sonar Home")